goncalor/SLAE64/1/readme.markdown

 ### Read the password

+We need to read input from the user.
+How do we do this?
+We use the `read(2)` syscall.
+We need to pass it which file descriptor to read from, the address where to read to, and how many bytes to read.
+The file descriptior we want will be the one that was returned by `accept`, so that the password is read from the TCP connection.
+However, I started by reading from `stdin`, which corresponds to file descriptor 0 (see [`man stdin`][man_3_stdin]).
+This way I was able to test the password part of the code separetely from the network part, to ease testing.

+I picked the read size as 16, so the shellcode will work correctly with passwords up to 16 bytes.
+To increase this limit all that needs to be done is changing 16 to a greater value.

+    ; read(int fd, void *buf, size_t count)

     mov rax, 0
     mov rdi, 0    ; fd
     sub rsp, 16   ; create space for "buf" in the stack